 Every undergraduate IST student is required to complete at least one internship for credit in order to graduate, regardless of their campus location.
 Many students complete multiple internships before leaving campus.

-To qualify, your internship experience:
+To meet the internship requirement, your internship experience:

 - must be a minimum of 300 hours that are completed in one or two consecutive semesters with the same organization